 Any type of onion can be used to make caramelized onions and I tend to use yellow, brown or red onions.
+In my experience it is a myth that you can learn how to caramelise onions fast, because all you will get is slightly colored onions with lots of burned ends.

 Top tips for successful caramelised onions